 How can I calm my anxiety before going to the dentist?

-If you are feeling anxious prior to a dental appointment, it is important to remember that dental anxiety is very common.
-We encourage you to communicate your feelings with your dentist.
-Patients may choose to focus on their breathing or listen to music throughout their appointment to help calm their anxiety.
+If you are feeling anxious before a dental appointment, remember that dental anxiety is common.
+We encourage you to communicate your feelings with our dentist.
+Patients may focus on breathing or listen to music throughout their appointment to help calm their anxiety.

 What causes dental anxiety?